ARpatterns/catalog/examples/ARchiVR/button-places-box/description.md

 # Button places Box

-> ARchi VR
+<img align="right" src="./preview.gif" />

 Pressing the overlay button in the bottom right corner (+) sets a data flag that is listened to by a rule that places the box.

-<img align="right" src="./preview.gif" />

 ## Diagram
 | on:command |  &rarr; | do:add |